-- 9.5 The arrangements for access to information shown in Part 4 of this Constitution apply. - 9.6 If all the members of a joint committee are members of the Cabinet in each of the participating authorities then its access to information regime is the same as that applied to the Cabinet. - 9.7 If the joint committee contains councillors who are not on the Cabinet of any participating authority then the access to information rules in Part V of the Local Government Act 1972 will apply.
+- 9.4 The arrangements for access to information shown in Part 4 of this Constitution apply. - 9.5 If all the members of a joint committee are members of the Cabinet in each of the participating authorities then its access to information regime is the same as that applied to the Cabinet. - 9.6 If the joint committees contains councillors who are not on the Cabinet of any participating authority then the access to information regime is the same as that applied to Council.